cahirwpz/demoscene/demo/README.md

 ### Callbacks

-Callback function signature is given below.
+Callback function signature is given below by `TimeFuncT` type.
 It takes an argument of `Frame` structure.

 ```
 typedef struct Frame {